tinymce/tinymce-docs/integrations/angular2.md

 ### Wrapping up

 This was just a simple run-through to show how to get started but hopefully it has inspired you to start using TinyMCE in your future Angular2 projects.
 Have fun!

+#### A note about integrations

+> We are pleased to provide integrations/code guidance to help you build great products with TinyMCE.
+If you have queries about this integration, please join the [TinyMCE Community](https://community.tinymce.com).